-However, the reimbursement of Trustee expenses come under the same Private Benefits "umbrella" as any other payments to people who are not the direct beneficiaries of the charity's charitable purposes, as described in section 0 above. ie: Trustee claims for reimbursement of their expenses are only allowable if they meet the 3 criteria of NECESSARY, REASONABLE & INCIDENTAL described above and are for expenses which were ACTUALLY incurred - eg: the refund of a train ticket for a journey on bona fide charity business for which the ticket or purchase voucher is produced showing the amount paid.
+as described in section 6.1b above. ie: Trustee claims for reimbursement of their expenses are only allowable if they meet the 3 criteria of NECESSARY, REASONABLE & INCIDENTAL described above and are for expenses which were ACTUALLY incurred - eg: the refund of a train ticket for a journey on bona fide charity business for which the ticket or purchase voucher is produced showing the amount paid.
 It is not permitted to pay a Trustee an fixed "expenses allowance" (eg: £20/month) to "cover expenses", whether or not any expenses were actually incurred.
 The reason for this is that any surplus (ie: unspent expenses allowance) is regarded as a "private benefit" which is illegal under charity law and as taxable income by HM Revenue & Customs.

+8.2.
 Payments to Trustees for Other Services to Their Charity